SenseNet/docs.sensenet.com/content/tutorials/getting-started/getting-started-with-react.md

 </ContentType>
 ```

 These are the basic content types for the blog.
-Feel free to try add more fields or modify their configuration, see the [field concept docs](/concepts/fields) for the details.
+Feel free to try adding more fields or modify their configuration, see the [field concept docs](/concepts/fields) for the details.

 ## Create a posts